thawn/pitemplog/Readme.md

 temperature sensors that are addressed via the 1 wire protocol.
 The hard-and software setup was inspired by [ModMyPi](https://www.modmypi.com/blog/ds18b20-one-wire-digital-temperature-sensor-and-the-raspberry-pi).
 Thanks a lot for that great tutorial.

-Check out [the tags page](https://gitlab.com/Thawn/pitemplog/tags) for releases and sd-card image download links.
+Check out [the GitLab tags page](https://gitlab.com/Thawn/pitemplog/tags) for releases and sd-card image download links.

 Jump directly to:
 * [Hardware setup](#hardware)